platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ...
 ```

-The `deployment` contains your deployment's settings such as the [image type](../../create-apps/app-reference.md#types),
+The `deployment` property contains the settings used such as the [image type](../../create-apps/app-reference.md#types),
 the [resource allocation](../../create-apps/app-reference.md#sizes) and much more.

 A shortened excerpt of that property looks like: